sephora-sea/sephora-style-guide/README.md

 ```js
 "sephora-style-guide": "luxola/sephora-style-guide#stories/add_new_font_sephora_sans_shop_426",
 ```
-- After it has been reviewed and tested, it will be merged by the core contributors.
+- After it has been reviewed and tested, bump package version (see [below](https://github.com/sephora-sea/sephora-style-guide#bump-package-version)).
+    * Then merge to master and re-point main app to gem’s master (see [below](https://github.com/sephora-sea/sephora-style-guide#updating-the-main-app)).

 ### Bump Package version
 - Bump the package version in the `package.json` file.